 An Unusual Diamond-Bearing Talc Schist from the Dachine Area of French Guiana

-An unusual metamorphic diamond-bearing rock is part of the 2.11 Ga metavolcanics of the Lower Paramaca series in the Dachine area of the southern greenstone belt of French Guiana.
+Infos Guyane blog brings you an unusual metamorphic diamond-bearing rock which is part of the 2.11 Ga metavolcanics of the Lower Paramaca series in the Dachine area of the southern greenstone belt of French Guiana.

 A mineral assemblage corresponding to greenschist facies metamorphism makes up the bulk of the host rock.
 Mantle-derived rninerals are a rninor component.